grafana/agent/docs/configuration-reference.md

 # File path to the server key file
 [key_file: <string>]

-# Tells the server what is acceptable from the client.
+# Tells the server what is acceptable from the client, this drives the options in client_tls_config
-# *NOTE* NoClientCert is not acceptable.
-If you want the server to accept any connection use `RequestClientCert`
 [client_auth_type: <string>]

 # File path to the signing CA certificate, needed if CA is not trusted